iloveclouduk/startbuildingwithclaude/README.md

 name: convex-specialist
 description: Use when working with Convex — database queries, mutations, actions, schema, or any backend logic.
 ---
+## Reference files
+When working on Convex code, FIRST read these files for detailed patterns and examples:
+- `.cursor/rules/convex.mdc` (if it exists)
+- `.cursor/rules/anthropic_convex_rules.mdc` (if it exists)
+These contain comprehensive official Convex best practices maintained by the Convex team.
+Always follow patterns in these reference files over general knowledge.

 When writing Convex code:

 ## Core functions